Good Life Coffee

 Harvest: 2023

-El Puente is a collaborative project that brings together Aromas del Sur, El Mirador, Clearpath Coffee, and the local small-scale producers they work with.
-Aromas del Sur is a cluster of coffee farms owned by the couple Claudia Sambon and Rodrigo Sanchez.
-El Mirador, owned by Elkin Guzman and Diana Devian, is where El Puente's processing takes place, and Clearpath Coffee handles the coffee sales and logistics globally.
+El Puente is a collaborative project that brings together Aromas del Sur, El Mirador, Clearpath Coffee, and the small-scale farmers of the region.
+Aromas del Sur is a group of multiple coffee farms owned by a couple, Claudia Samboni and Rodrigo Sanchez.
+El Mirador is a farm owned by another couple, Elkin Guzman and Diana Devia, where the processing of El Puente coffee takes place.
+Clearpath Coffee is an export company that handles the sales and logistics of the coffee worldwide.

 This coffee is a blend of cherries collected from various farms in the region.
-Upon arrival at the processing station, the maturity of the cherries is checked.
-The coffee is then floated to separate defective cherries, and the cherries are separated from the coffee beans.
-The station uses a Brix measurement device (indicating sugar content) to determine the fermentation time, which occurs in closed tanks for approximately 30-42 hours.
-Afterward, the coffee is washed and dried for about 15-18 days on elevated beds.
+Upon arrival at the processing station, the cherries' ripeness is checked.
+They are then floated in water to separate defective cherries before the coffee beans are pulped.
+The station uses a Brix meter to measure sugar content, which helps determine the fermentation time.
+The fermentation takes place in sealed tanks for approximately 30–42 hours.
+After fermentation, the coffee is washed and dried on raised beds for about 15–18 days.